Resume

 5. Empathy

 Empathy refers to how well you can relate to another person.
 It involves recognizing and appreciating the emotions or perspectives of others.
+Now, most of us can see when a friend is upset or when to stay away from our angry cat.
+But using it in the workplace is a different story.

 Having empathy allows you to build strong relationships with stakeholders and manage conflicts.
 Connecting with colleagues and clients alike is a type of skill that will always be valuable.